Research

 Active Projects

-- The ionosphere is directly coupled to the Sun and solar wind via the magnetosphere
+- Earth’s ionosphere is directly coupled to the Sun and solar wind via the magnetosphere as a result of space weather

 - We capture these effects with magnetohydrodynamic (MHD) models, ground based measurements, and satellites

-- This project uses AI to ehance the capabilities of these models and observations
+- This project uses AI to enhance the capabilities of these models and observations

-- Work was carried out at the National Institute of Polar Research (国立極地研究所) in Japan
+- Conducted at the National Institute of Polar Research (国立極地研究所), Japan

 Explainable Predictions of Equatorial Plasma Bubbles

-- We built APE or AI Predictions of EPBs which can accurately predict the probability of an EPB
+- We developed APE (AI Predictions of EPBs), a model that accurately predicts the probability of an EPB detected by the Swarm satellites

-- APE uses machine learning, data science and cooperative game theory to reveal new insights in EPBs
+- APE uses machine learning and cooperative game theory techiniques to reveal new insights into EPBs

 Modelling Surface-Plasma Interactions at Europa

-- We simulate the electric potentials on Europa’s icy surface resulting from its interaction with its ionosphere and Jupiter’s magnetospheric plasma
+- We simulated the electric potentials on Europa’s icy surface resulting from its interaction with Jupiter’s magnetospheric plasma and instrinsic ionosphere

-- We discuss the consequences of these potentials on the upcoming missions and highlight the need for additional laboratory studies
+- We discussed the implications for upcoming missions and the need for additional laboratory studies

 Measuring Low Energy Ions

-- Low-energy plasma ions are a key constituent of the ionosphere, yet in-situ measurements are limited at lower altitudes (< 400 km)
+- Low-energy plasma ions are key constituents of the ionosphere, but in-situ measurements are very limited below 400 km

-- We developed a novel technique to measure ions using a CubeSat-based spectrometer developed by UCL
+- We developed a novel technique using a CubeSat-based spectrometer developed by UCL

 Detecting Earthquake Damage From Space

-- Earthquake-induced building damage can cost lives and harm economies
+- Earthquake-induced building damage can result in significant human and economic loss

-- We used airborne LiDAR and space-borne radar to detect and analyse such damage
+- We used airborne LiDAR and satellite-based radar to detect and analyse structural damage post-event